 Which it is.
 But does this now pose an even greater risk to people’s health?

-What I realised on Saturday was that although we have so many amazing open spaces with walkways and trails, we still don’t always have the time to use them during weekday daylight hours.
+What I realized on Saturday was that although we have so many amazing open spaces with walkways and trails, we still don’t always have the time to use them during weekday daylight hours.
 It seems we still have to leave it to the weekends.

 Only now, those weekends and those parks are full of a lot more people than before.
 People who have now discovered (or rediscovered) the joy of exercising out in our parks.
 But, with social-distancing recommendations still rightly in place, is this surge in numbers of people crowding into our parks on the weekends putting people at even greater risk of COVID-19 transmission?

 Don’t get me wrong – it’s fantastic that so many more people are appreciating just how physically and mentally beneficial walking out in our parks can be.
-But what Saturday’s experience showed me is that we do indeed have a challenge to ensure we can maintain social-distancing measures while allowing people to continue to enjoy our world-leading parks and open public spaces.
+But what Saturday’s experience showed me is that we do indeed have the challenge to ensure we can maintain social-distancing measures while allowing people to continue to enjoy our world-leading parks and open public spaces.

 It’s a great challenge to have, but it’s still a challenge.
 But like many challenges, when you look at it a bit more closely, there’s a clear silver lining of opportunity.